News

 Check-in, luggage, parking, and shuttle transportation

-Under NCL’s guest instructions for early departures, the Clarion Hotel becomes the starting point for the day-of-sailing flow, with passengers then moved by complimentary shuttles to the ship at the PhilaPort pier.
+Under NCL’s guest instructions for early departures, the Clarion Hotel remains the starting point for the day-of-sailing flow, with passengers then moved by complimentary shuttles to the ship at the PhilaPort pier.

 • Guests will drop luggage outside the hotel entrance, then complete check-in inside the hotel (including use of the hotel’s ballroom for processing).